gustavostuff/tabox2d/README.md

 Tabox2D does this:

+* Creates multi-shaped bodies in one line!
+* Makes regular/irregluar polygons in a simple way
+* Attaches textures to bodies in terms of position, scale and rotation
 * Uses the Tabody entity, easier to manage than a normal Body
-* Attaches textures to bodies in terms of position, scale and rotation
 * Applies linear impulses through Tabody class
-* Makes regular/irregluar polygons in a simple way
 * Tabox2D.newBox() takes X and Y as the left-bottom corner, then full W and H
-* Creates multi-shaped bodies in one line

 it doesn't:

 * Cover the joints part
-* Cover the Box2D API (other than the used above)
+* Cover other Box2D API (other than the used above)

 This is still a work in progress, thanks for your feedback!